University of Michigan,

 Consequently I endeavor to teach my students to genuinely understand the material and think critically for themselves.

-Not accept anything as truth just because I or their teachers or anyone else said so.
+Do not simply accept anything as the truth just because I or their teachers or anyone else said so.
 Make sure the assertions and arguments make sense to you.
 Grasp their flaws.
 Recreate the arguments from first principles.